sunaku/tork/README.markdown

   * You can override the modular `tork*` programs with your own in $PATH.

-  * Its core is written in about 420 lines (SLOC) of pure Ruby code! :-)
+  * It is written in about 530 statement lines (SLOC) of pure Ruby code! :-)

 ### Architecture

-Following UNIX philosophy, Tork is composed of simple text-based programs that *do one thing well*.
-As a result, you could even create your own Tork user interface by wrapping `tork-driver` appropriately!
+Following UNIX philosophy, tork is composed of simple text-based programs that *do one thing well*.
+As a result, you could even create your own tork user interface by wrapping `tork-driver` appropriately!

   * `tork` is an interactive command-line user interface for `tork-driver`